redbadger/awesome-badger/chriswhealy/FractalWASM/03 WAT Basic Implementation/03/README.md

 )
 ```

-There are a couple of things to notice about this function:
+There are several of things to notice about this function:

 1. Since this function will only be invoked from the host environment, the internal name has been omitted and only an exported name has been defined.
 1. This function does not return a specific value, it writes to shared memory; therefore, it has no `result` clause.
 1. In [§3.2](../02/), at the start of the module we defined a global constant called `$palette_offset` whose value is imported from the host environment as property `js.palette_offset`.
 This value acts as the starting point for calculating where the next `i32` colour value will be written in memory
 1. The loop labeled `$next` continues until our index counter `$idx` exceeds the supplied value of `max_iters`
-1. The `i32.store` instruction writes a 4 byte value to memory.
+1. The `i32.store` instruction takes the top `i32` value off the stack and writes it to memory.
 The first argument is the memory offset and the second is the value being stored.

-   So we call function `$colour`, passing in the value of `$idx`, and store the returned value at the memory location calculated from `$palette_offset + ($idx * 4)`[^3]
+So we call function `$colour` to transform the value of `$idx` into a colour, then store that value at the memory location calculated from `$palette_offset + ($idx * 4)`[^4]
 3. When this function exits, the block of shared memory starting at the offset defined in `$palette_offset` will contain the colours for all iteration values from 0 to `max_iters`

+---

 [^1]: RGBA stands for the four values needed to fully define a pixel's colour: Red, Green, Blue and Alpha (opacity)
 [^2]: 0 for red, 128 for green, and 356 for blue
+[^3]: This functionality will not be implemented until the very end of this development process
-[^3]: The cheapest way to implement multiplication by a power of 2 is to perform an `i32.shl` (shift left) instruction by the relevant number of binary places
+[^4]: The cheapest way to implement multiplication by a power of 2 is to perform an `i32.shl` (shift left) instruction by the relevant number of binary places